AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/api-reference/selection-strategies/delete.md

 ---
-title: Delete an item collection
+title: Delete a selection strategy
-description: Decision items are subsets of offers based on predefined conditions defined by a marketer, such as category of the offer.
+description: Selection strategies consist of collections associated with constraints and ranking methods to determine offers.
 feature: Decision Management, API, Collections
 topic: Integrations
 role: Data Engineer
 level: Experienced
 ---

-# Delete an item collection {#delete-decision-item}
+# Delete a selection strategy {#delete-selection-strategy}

 It may occasionally be necessary to remove (DELETE) a selection strategy.
 This is done by performing a DELETE request to the Offer Library API using the id of the selection strategy you wish to delete.